Generative AI Search

 What’s Replacing SEO?

 "This is definitely an exciting opportunity.
-Early adopters of SEO reaped huge rewards in the 2000s; now early adopters of AI search optimization (GEO) have a chance to leapfrog competitors.
+Early adopters of SEO reaped huge rewards in the 2000s; now early adopters of AI Search optimization (GEO) have a chance to leapfrog competitors.
 It’s not about throwing away your SEO playbook, but rewriting parts of it to include AI."
 Superlines' Growth Lead Hannes Jersenius.

 From Traditional SEO to AI-Powered Search: A Major Shift in How We Find Information

 Let’s start with what's out there.
 Traditional search engines like Google scour the web, index pages, and rank results based on relevance and authority signals.
 The goal has always been to get your website to that coveted top spot on the results page.
-SEO tactics – using the right keywords, earning quality backlinks, optimizing meta tags, etc. – were all about convincing Google “Pick me!
+SEO tactics: using the right keywords, earning quality backlinks, optimizing meta tags, etc. were all about convincing Google “Pick me!
 Pick me!” as the best answer to a user’s query.

-The key takeaway for marketing executives: user search behavior is evolving, fast.
+The key takeaway for marketing executives: user search behavior is changing, fast.
 AI-driven search isn’t replacing traditional search overnight, but it is transforming how users find information.
 Classic SEO is no longer the only game in town; it now shares the stage with AI answer engines and even social media platforms as information sources.
 To stay visible, businesses need to understand what this new search is and then react accordingly.

 YARN | Right.
 We got a new player in town. | Predator 2 | Video gifs by quotes | ca9716a3 | 紗